jfgid/TagSystem/README.md

 * [Système de tague](https://fr.wikipedia.org/wiki/Syst%C3%A8me_de_tague)

 ## How to build the project
-This project has been done on Ubuntu 22.04 with the C++ compiler GCC v11.2 compatible the version C++20.
+This project has been done on Ubuntu 22.04 with the C++ compiler GCC v11.2 compatible with the C++20 version of the C++ language.
 It uses the CMake utility (v3.22.1).
 To build the binaries from the source code after cloning the Git repository, you can create a empty sub-directory "build" and run these commands :
 ```
 $ cd build
 $ cmake ..